aboutcode-org/scancode-toolkit/docs/source/contribute/contrib_dev.rst

 Using ScanCode as a Python library
 ----------------------------------

-ScanCode can be used alright as a Python library and is available as as a Python wheel in Pypi and installed with ``pip install scancode-toolkit`` or ``pip install scancode-toolkit-mini``.
+ScanCode can be used also as a Python library and is available as a Python wheel in PyPi and installed with ``pip install scancode-toolkit`` or ``pip install scancode-toolkit-mini``.

 .. _note: